 If you or your child develops white lesions or creamy layers inside the mouth, see your doctor or dentist.
 Oral thrush is uncommon in healthy older children, teenagers, and adults.

-So if you notice any symptoms of thrush developing, see your doctor determine if further evaluation is required.
+So if you notice any symptoms of thrush developing, see your doctor and seek medical advice to determine if further evaluation is required.
 Your dentist will also check for an underlying medical condition or other causes.

 What Causes Oral Thrush?

 Do you know that small amounts of candida fungus are present in your mouth, digestive tract, and skin.
 It is supposed to be there and the fungus is usually kept under control by the other bacteria in your body.

 But sometimes, certain medications or illnesses like corticosteroids or antibiotics – can disturb your balance.
 As a result, the fungus grows out of control.
 That is when you get oral thrush.
 Stress can cause oral thrush.
 Several other medical conditions also cause thrush, like: